labcoatlazuli/orchestralsimp-webserver/README.md

 ## Description

-Webserver for the Orchestral Simping Project website WIP.
+Website for the Orchestral Simping Project (WIP).

-- What was your motivation?
+- Motivation for project

 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
 - What problem does it solve?
 - What did you learn?